 As owners and operators of the nation’s surface transportation infrastructure, state and local transportation agencies are at the core of the connected vehicle infrastructure.
 While automakers and device manufacturers will dictate availability of vehicular equipment, transportation agencies will control the deployment and operation of roadside infrastructure and the incorporation of connected vehicle technologies into infrastructure applications (such as traffic signal control).
 To guide transportation agency involvement in connected vehicle deployments, AASHTO developed a Strategic Plan and Field Infrastructure Footprint Analysis to aid the owners and operators in the nationwide deployment of the connected vehicle infrastructure.
 It also identified the need for infrastructure providers to conduct research to develop applications that will make full use of the connected vehicle environment.

-With this background, the pooled fund study entitled “Program to Support the Development and Deployment of Connected Vehicle Applications” was created by a group of state and local transportation agencies and FHWA in order to provide a means to conduct the work necessary for infrastructure providers to play a leading role in advancing the Connected Vehicle systems.
-Participating agencies include California Department of Transportation (DOT), Federal Highway Administration (FHWA), Florida DOT, Maricopa County in Arizona, Michigan DOT, Minnesota DOT, New Jersey DOT, New York DOT, Ohio DOT, Pennsylvania DOT, Texas DOT, Utah DOT, Washington DOT, and Wisconsin DOT with the Virginia DOT as lead agency and the University of Virginia Center for Transportation Studies as technical leadership provider.
+With this background, the pooled fund study entitled “Program to Support the Development and Deployment of Connected Vehicle Applications” was created by a group of state, local, and international transportation agencies and Federal Highway Administration (FHWA) in order to provide a means to conduct the work necessary for infrastructure providers to play a leading role in advancing the Connected Vehicle systems.
+Participating agencies include Alaska Department of Transportation (DOT), Arizona DOT, Caltrans, Colorado DOT, Connecticut DOT, Delaware DOT, FHWA, Florida DOT, Georgia DOT, Idaho DOT, Illinois DOT, Maricopa County DOT in Arizona, Maryland DOT, Michigan DOT, Minnesota DOT, Mississippi DOT, New Hampshire DOT, New Jersey DOT, New York State DOT, Ohio DOT, Pennsylvania DOT, Tennessee DOT, Texas DOT, Transport Canada, Utah DOT, Washington State DOT, and Wisconsin DOT with the Virginia DOT as lead agency and the University of Virginia Center for Transportation Studies as technical leadership provider.